topdown/VVV-Dashboard/README.md

 * List hosts in VVV
   * Debug On/Off for WP sites
+    * Show not installed if wp-config.php is missing
+  * WP Version for each host
   * Visit Site Link
   * Visit Admin Link
   * Profiler Link
   * Backup Database (SQL Dump) host-timestamped name
+  * Debug Log viewer if debug log is found
 * Live/Fuzzy search host list
 * List Plugins for each installed WordPress Site
   * Plugin Name